anan-123/anan-123.github.io/_projects/exploratory_viz.md

 date: 2020-11-25
 ---

-Download files from server to client via TCP protocol (using sockets) with progress bar
+Code to download files from server to client via TCP protocol (using sockets) with progress bar.